BryanHaley/wadmaker/spritemaker.md

 The behavior of SpriteMaker can be modified with several command-line options.
 To use these, you will have to call SpriteMaker from a command-line or from a batch file.
 The following options are available (options must be put before the input directory or file path):
 - **-subdirs** - Makes SpriteMaker also process sub-directories, creating a matching output folder hierarchy.
 - **-full** - Forces SpriteMaker to rebuild all sprites, instead of processing only added, modified and deleted images.
 - **-subdirremoval** - Enables deleting of output sub-directories, when input sub-directories are removed.
+Be careful with this option if your output sub-directories also contain sprites that were not created by SpriteMaker - those will also be removed.
 - **-extract** - Switches to extraction mode.
 This enables the extraction of directories full of sprites.
 - **-spritesheet** - Animated sprites will be extracted as spritesheet images, instead of a sequence of images.
 - **-overwrite** - Enables overwriting of existing image files when extracting sprites to images.